Haku-Sci/libs/README.md

 if the service uses a database PostgreSQL, and this database doesn't exist in the system, it will be created automatically (require the librarie pg)

+## RabbitMQ

+Using RabbitMQService, lets implement dispatch of messages with an option to wait that all messages have been processed.
+A watchdog of 10 seconds raise an error Gateway timeout
+If the option is activated, a queue ack_queue_\<name of the project\> is created

+The decorator HakuSciSubscriber allows to listen for a specific keyword.
+Each microservice which register with this decorator will have automatically a queue created, with its name.
+The exchanger is amq.topic

 ## launch.json

 The launch.json file allows to run all services (the project libs must be in the same directory as "services", which contains all services)

-## other
+## utils

+### executeFunction

-Finally, the method executeFunction into the utils library lets call dynamically the function of an object, with parameters (Format: object as class, function name as string, parameters as dictionary)
+lets call dynamically the function of an object, with parameters (Format: object as class, function name as string, parameters as dictionary)

+### withWatchdog

+Add a watchdog to a promise